Teaching Strengths

 Current research projects in the areas of:

-- Evidence for interventions to reduce inequalities in child health and development
+- Evidence for interventions to reduce improve outcomes for children and young people

 For details on projects available please view the following booklet: School of Public Health Student Projects